ska-sa/katgpucbf/doc/fgpu.design.rst

 We know that a direct implementation of the DFT is inefficient and alternative, more efficient means exist to perform this computation.
-One such method is the FFT introduce by Cooley-Tukey and in the GPU space cuFFT is one such implemetation.
+One such method is the FFT introduce by Cooley-Tukey and in the GPU space cuFFT is one such implementation.
 As highlighted earlier, transform sizes of greater than 16384 (for a GeForce RTX 3080 Ti at least) require more than one memory pass making it less efficient than it needs to be.
 The technique detailed below uses the decomposition as provided by Cooley-Tukey to break down a larger transform into smaller 'sub-transforms' where the number of 'sub-transforms'